FarmDyn/documentation/docs/FarmDynDocumentation/Data/data_processing.md

 As a long term goal, the FarmDyn crew plans to develop a flexible construction of the database in order to facilitate the use of FarmDyn for external users.
-Thereby, FarmDyn can be more easily adapted to other countries with different cost and policy structures.
+Thereby, FarmDyn can be more easily adapted to other countries with different price/cost and policy structures.

 Currently, FarmDyn provides the option to construct data sets for the arable crops.